Premium Hybrid Mattress

-However, in the past we have uncovered memory foam mattresses that failed our durability test completely.
+However, in the past we have uncovered memory foam mattresses that did abysmally in our durability tests.

-And just because you buy a memory foam mattress, it doesn’t mean you don’t still need to rotate it regularly, so there's no less maintenance than with a pocket sprung option.
+Memory foam mattresses still need to be rotated regularly, so there's no less maintenance than with a pocket sprung option.

 Based on a survey of 1,098 Which? members conducted in March 2021.